segmentio/segment-docs/src/connections/destinations/catalog/actions-adobe-target-cloud/index.md

 ## FAQ
 ### Why am I getting a `Profile Not Found` error?
 The Adobe Target API can only be used for profile updates.
-Profiles must be created on the web first, either using Segment’s [Adobe Target Web destination](/docs/connections/destinations/catalog/actions-adobe-target-web/) or a native implementation of `at.js`.
-Please ensure you are creating profiles on the web first.
+You must first create profiles on the web by using either Segment’s [Adobe Target Web destination](/docs/connections/destinations/catalog/actions-adobe-target-web/) or a native implementation of `at.js`.
+Please ensure you create profiles on the web first.

 Segment’s Adobe Target Web destination sends data in realtime, but it may take up to 1-hour for a user to be available via the Adobe Target API.
 This means you may see delivery errors for `Profile Not Found` in Adobe Target Cloud Mode until the profile is available for API updates.